Creating

 By Janice Hardy, @Janice_Hardy

-Multiple points of view offers advantages that a single point of view can't provide (be it first or third person).
-It allows you to follow multiple characters, show events happening in multiple locations, show comparisons, and tell the parts of the story a single POV isn't privy to.
+Multiple points of view offer advantages that a single point of view can't provide (be it first or third person).
+They allow you to follow multiple characters, show events happening in multiple locations, show comparisons, and tell the parts of the story a single POV isn't privy to.

-However, there are also pitfalls the single POV doesn't face.
-Multiple POVs means multiple storylines, and it's easy for each POV character to suddenly feel as if they have their own book.
-Several storylines can become a mish-mash of plots that don't connect well, or don't do any of the storylines justice because there's not enough time to flesh out all those plots.
+However, they also have pitfalls the single POV doesn't face.
+Multiple POVs mean multiple storylines, and it's easy for each POV character to suddenly feel as if they have their own book if their goals differ from the core conflict goal.
+Several storylines can become a mish-mash of unrelated plots that don't connect well, or don't do any of the storylines justice because there's not enough time to flesh out all those plots.

 Some things to remember if you're writing multiple third person point of view: